 I once heard that if ‘Brunel were alive today’ he would be building things on the Internet, yet there is a long way to go before software is designed by Brunel types rather than put together by the usual type of engineer.
 Web design still usually refers to the way things look, rather than the way they work, Web Designer being a title given to a front-end UI designer.
 Software itself is often built by passing feature requests via a marketing department to the engineering department, with nobody independent in between.
 This is like tract housing design rather than architecture and it results in junk.
 If Brunel were alive today, he wouldn’t have a job title.
 Changing this is what keeps me awake at night.

 My Dad is a physicist and I grew up reading popular science books.
-As a hobby, I have spent the last 3 years working on a physics problem that tries to relate logical entropy to natural selection and shows how systems self-configure to ‘learn’.
-It sounds pretentious, and it probably is, but if you are interested, some of the notes are in the sidebar.
+As a hobby, I am interested in the physics problem that tries to relate logical entropy to natural selection, showing how systems self-configure to ‘learn’.
+It sounds pretentious, and it probably is, but if you are interested, some of the notes are here.
 Secretly, this is what really keeps me awake at night.

-I have a lovely, infinitely patient, French wife who was born in Switzerland and is a US national, and a completely fantastic baby son.
-Come to think of it, he literally keeps me awake at night.
+I have a lovely, infinitely patient, French wife who was born in Switzerland and is a US national, and a wonderful son and daughter.
+Come to think of it, they literally keep me awake at night.